hunterz-killer/S4-Notes/SE/README.md

 # Software Engineering

+## Software Design:
+- In the software design phase, a design document is created based on the customer requirements outlined in the SRS (Software Requirements Specification) document.
+- The design process involves translating the information from the SRS document into a comprehensive design document.
+- The design document serves as a blueprint for the subsequent coding phase, where the design specifications are implemented using a programming language.

+## Outcome of the Design Process:

+During the design phase, the following items are designed and documented:

+1. **Different Modules:**
+   - Identification and definition of distinct modules or components that make up the software system.

+2. **Control Relationships Among Modules:**
+   - Specification of how different modules interact and communicate with each other to achieve the desired functionality.

+3. **Interfaces Among Different Modules:**
+   - Definition of the interfaces and interactions between modules, including input/output specifications.

+4. **Data Structures of the Individual Modules:**
+   - Design and description of the data structures used within each module to store and manipulate information.

+5. **Algorithms Required to Implement the Individual Modules:**
+   - Development and documentation of the specific algorithms and procedures needed to implement the functionality of each module.

+## Software Design Levels:

+1. **Architecture Design:**
+   - This is the highest level of software design.
+It defines the overall structure and organization of the software system.
+It identifies the major components, their relationships, and how they interact to fulfill the system's requirements.

+2. **High-Level Design:**
+   - At this level, the focus shifts to more detailed design decisions.
+It expands on the architecture design by specifying the functionality of each major component, the data flow between them, and the interfaces they expose.
+It may also include decisions about data storage, algorithms, and system dependencies.

+3. **Detailed Design:**
+   - This is the most granular level of design.
+It provides specific implementation details for each component, including class and function definitions, data structures, and algorithms.
+It outlines how each module or component will be coded, tested, and integrated.

+## Characteristics of a Good Software Design:
+  - Describes the key qualities that define a well-structured software design.

+- **Correctness:**
+  - A good design must accurately implement all the functionalities specified in the Software Requirements Specification (SRS) document.
+  - It ensures the software behaves as intended, meeting the stated requirements.

+- **Understandability:**
+  - The design should not be convoluted or messy but rather easy to comprehend.
+  - An easily understandable design facilitates effective implementation and maintenance.

+- **Efficiency:**
+  - Good designs should address resource, time, and cost optimization.
+  - They should be efficient in their use of system resources, enabling the software to perform well.

+- **Maintainability:**
+  - A well-designed software should be easy to modify and update.
+  - Since change requests are common, even after product release, the design should facilitate smooth adaptations to meet evolving needs.

 ## Design Patterns
 - A design pattern is a general reusable solution to a commonly occurring problem in software design.
 - It is a description for how to solve a problem that can be used in many different situations.